pwhipp/monsuite/documentation/docs/policies/rights/index.rst

 Policies
 ========

-Respect! policies are concerned with the underlying principles and process of government.
-They are aimed at achieving our goals.
+Respect! policies are concerned with the process of government and are aimed at achieving our goals.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   rights/index
+   human_rights
+   social_rights

 This documentation is a collection of `restructured text files`_ organized with `Sphinx`_.